SimeonHristov99/aoc_2023/aoc_2023/day12/notes.md

 1. If we're output of bounds, exit with 1 if the generated string is a working combination, else 0.
 2. If the current character we're sitting on is a ?, then count the possibilities when adding . and add them to the possibilities of adding #.

+### Ideas for part 2

-In part 2, we should optimize the process, so as to not generate sequences that are wrong.
+1. In part 2, we should optimize the process, so as to not generate sequences that are wrong.
 This should be doable if we manage to implement early stopping.
+   - Even with early stopping, this is still too slow.
+Will have to think about another solution.
+2. We should be able to use bits.
+   1. Use the length of the string with pipes to obtain the largest number in binary.
+   2. Do a `for` loop from it till `0`.
+   3. On each iteration you'll have a possibility.
+Run it through a filter.

+The plan of attack then can be as follows:

+1. First convert to bits and on each iteration convert to string.
+   - This still would not be most efficient (I think), but it serves as a check that the full solution space is covered.
+2. Apply bit manipulations instead of converting to string.

 ## Part 1